 The 1896 $1 silver certificate is worth around $215 in very good condition.
 In uncirculated condition the price is around $2,600 for bills with an MS 63 grade.

 Another collectible note, the 1899 series is called the black eagle note.
 In the picture above you clearly see the black eagle in the center.
 Below the eagle you can see two small portraits of Abraham Lincoln and Ulysses S Grant.

 The 1899 one dollar black eagle note is relatively common as a lot of them were printed.
 The government started printing them in 1899 and continued until 1923.
 But don't worry, there is still a good market for these notes.
-In good condition they can sell for around $150.
-In uncirculated condition they can sell for around $300.
+In very good condition they can sell for around $100.
+Uncirculated bills with a grade of MS 63 can sell for around $525-675.

 In 1928 the US government decided to change over to small bills.
 They did this to make transactions faster and to reduce the cost of paper and ink.